 - On the opening day many shells were duds, and the British artillery inadvertently left the infantry exposed.
 Many soldiers were fighting in their first battle.
 As a consequence, July 1 is known as the bloodiest day in British history.
 Ironically, heavy casualties were not expected for the battle and the trip across No Man’s Land was expected to be easy.

 - In the span of half an hour, one Newfoundland regiment lost all but 91 men.
 The regiment had started the battle with a strength of 801 men.

 - Several smaller offensives were fought as part of the larger Somme Offensive.

 - Tanks debuted at the offensive of Flers-Courcelette in September.
 The offensive also marked the arrival of the Canadians and New Zealanders to the battle.

 - The battle ended because the weather intervened and made fighting difficult.

 - The battle is considered one of the bloodiest in history.
 Casualties totaled 1.5 million.

 - Britain lost so many soldiers the death toll for the battle is higher than the Crimean War, the Boer War and the Korean War combined.

 - There was no clear victor and the battle was considered a stalemate.
-In fact, the most the Allies advanced was seven miles.
+The most the Allies advanced was seven miles.